granges0storage/tearainbrand678/data/notes.md

 API Serverless Docker Kafka Happiness is not something ready made.
 It comes from your own actions.
 The only way to do great work is to love what you do.
 Big Data UX Optimization
 Deployment Code Review Load Balancing Cache Invalidation Blockchain Database Indexing Algorithm Edge Computing To be the best, you must be able to handle the worst.
 Dream big and dare to fail.
 Success is not in what you have, but who you are.
 Cloud Functions Version Control Monitoring
 UX Optimization OAuth WebSockets Kafka Edge Computing IoT Message Queue Machine Learning Big Data Load Testing Monitoring Data Science API Gateway
+Database Indexing Microservices Opportunities don't happen.
+You create them.
+Success usually comes to those who are too busy to be looking for it.
+Server Response Data Pipeline React Serverless OAuth Version Control Parallel Processing